 The person at the center of this case

-Bjorn Daniel Sundin (fugitive)
+Bjorn Daniel Sundin (fugitive defendant)

 Start here

 Where is Sundin currently hiding?
-His ties to Sweden and Ukraine suggest possible locations for fugitive investigation.
+His known ties to Sweden and Ukraine suggest possible locations for fugitive investigation.

 Try asking